akto-api-security/akto_aws_bedrock_discovery/CLIENT_SETUP_GUIDE.md

 ### Important Notes

-1. **Bedrock Logging Configuration**: The Lambda function automatically enables Bedrock model invocation logging on first run
+1. **Bedrock Logging Configuration**: The Lambda function automatically enables Bedrock model invocation logging on first run if not enabled
 2. **Processing Schedule**: Logs are processed every 5 minutes via EventBridge
 3. **Data Format**: Conversations are formatted in AKTO StandardMessage format with security tags
-4. **Cost Considerations**: Monitor S3 storage costs and Lambda execution costs
 5. **Security**: All data remains in your AWS account; no external access required

 ## What Happens Next